Yosef13103/PC-Troubleshooting-Expert-System/README.md

 |L	| Device Performance Lagging | The PC opens but is slow and laggy, sometime to the point of crashing. |

 ## Running
-To run the code:
-Has to be run locally and not sandboxed on a website.
+Has to be run locally with SWI-Prolog installed on the machine and not sandboxed on a website.
-Consult("PCTSE.pl").
+Type "Consult("PCTSE.pl")."
-Then just type "start."
+Type "start."

 ## End Result
 After reaching an end case, the system will print out the steps taken and the answers provided, as well as the achieved diagnosis based on the users replies.